A mobile-first online booking experience tailored for convenience and ease of use

 Clear words to describe what certain functions will do when interacting with it.

-Simple flow of booking makes it easier to use the service.
+A simple booking flow makes it easier to use the service.

 Calendar/time slot availability makes it quicker to check what times you can book.